 It supports two types of storage engines — standard and global secondary indexes.
 Developers can choose between these storage engines based on their requirements and change their decision as and when required without any downtime or data loss, as DynamoDB provides seamless data migration support.

-Let’s take overlook at the most important concepts of DynamoDB.
+Let’s take an overlook at the most important concepts of DynamoDB.

 What is DynamoDB?

 Amazon DynamoDB is a database service that is flexible NoSQL and performs quite fast.
 Amazon DynamoDB is completely managed over the cloud and gives supporting assistance to both documents and key-value store models.
 It holds many functionalities, from a flexible data model and reliable performance to automatic scaling of throughput capacity.
 These functionalities make it the best fit for mobile, web, gaming, and many more applications and platforms.
 Amazon DynamoDB offers fast and predictable performance.
 Giving such outstanding performance, it provides single-digit millisecond latency at any scale.

 - Fully managed cloud database service – It makes it easy to deploy, operate, and scale serverless applications as it works as a fully managed database service over the cloud.

 - Low cost – With Amazon DynamoDB, there are no servers to manage—you pay only for storage and throughput capacity (in units of reads and writes).

 - High availability – Amazon replicates the data across multiple Availability Zones in an AWS Region, leading to the increased availability of the data.